 There are two main categories of herbs.

-- Culinary herbs – oregano, basil, cilantro, etc. – provide fresh and flavorful ingredients to spice up your favorite dishes.
-These five kitchen herbs are must-haves in my herb garden!
+- Culinary herbs – oregano, basil, cilantro, parsley, tarragon, etc. – provide fresh and flavorful ingredients to spice up your favorite dishes and are some of our favorite herbs to grow.

 No matter the type of herbs you decide to grow, there is always more to learn about these plants and their uses.
 Remember to start small, and watch as your desire to know (and grow!) more herbs evolves.